tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 }
 ```

-And you removed all the entire of `tags` and `terraform apply`, terraform will delete everything and keep the instance.
+if you removed the entirity of `tags` and then applied it with `terraform apply`, terraform will delete everything modifying the instance and keep the instance.

 ### MISC

-Of course there are many other `Block Types`, but these are the main two we need to get started on a terraform and start a working ifrastructure, we will be working on blocks like `output` and `variable`. `output` is similar to a print statement in programing and `variable` is exactly what it sound like.
+Of course there are many other `Block Types`, but these are the main two we need to get started on a terraform and start a working ifrastructure, you will be working on blocks like `output` and `variable` on your own.
+But here is a short explanation `output` is similar to a print statement in programing and `variable` is a placeholder for data.

 ## ⌨️ CLI